min2ha/ukwa-site/content/target/120684/index.en.md

   "subject": "Genetics"
 }

-# University of Cambridge: Cambridge Institute for Medical Research

 CIMR is a modern research facility in Cambridge UK, where clinical and basic science converge in the study of the molecular mechanisms of disease.